Baronfuming/SuperTilemap/README.md

 ⚠️ This repository is a fork of [original repo] and is currently under construction.
 It is being updated to support newer versions of Godot and Blender.
-Please check back later for usable content.
+Please check back later for usable content, or try generating your own isometric sloped tiles with the new script.

 # SuperTilemap